Have you ever dug around the regulations, but you still couldn’t find the reference?

 Hazardous mountainous winds, wind shear,

-Aviation Safety Reporting System System.
+Aviation Safety Reporting System System

 Check out the FAA’s AC website for a complete list of Advisory Circulars.

-I warn you, though, you really have to do some digging to find the one you want.
+You really have to do some digging to find the one you want.
 It might be easier to google it.

 The best part is it’s all free information.
-Enjoy!